allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

 *Infractions shall be imposed at three different levels of severity:*

 * Level I: Any violation of a code of conduct rule is by default a Level I infraction.
 Technical leaders and instructor will be keeping track of infractions.

-:heavy_exclamation_mark: TODO: Add an action to be taken for the level I infraction

 Student will be given a written warning from the instructor with a brief description of the infraction they broke and what more appropriate behavior would be and an option to meet with the instructor to discuss alternatives to their action.